EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-conclusion.md

 ## Tekton specifics

 Tekton gives the impression of a set of building blocks from which more productive CI/CD solutions can be made.
-There's flexibility to be had here, but the low level of abstraction means there are lots of building blocks to put together.
+There's flexibility to be had here, but the low level of abstraction means there are lots of pieces to put together.

 ### Tekton Hub